ziana-sundrani/flashcard-app/README.md

 Tech Stack: I used MERN (MongoDB, Express.js, React, and Node.js) as well as the Open AI API.

-I spent about 20-25 hours creating the app and 5 hours on the SPARK application (login feature and deployment).

 Video Demo:
 https://youtu.be/NsAgYXTuTNY